Types of insurance

 - critical illness cover

-- some types of private medical insurance.
+- some private medical insurance.

-Based on this assessment, they will decide:
+Based on the information, the insurer will decide:

 - whether to offer you cover